 What is a Filipino Parol?

-A parol is a star-shaped Christmas lantern from the Philippines that's traditionally made of bamboo and colored paper.
-It symbolizes the Star of Bethlehem that guided the Three Kings to the baby Jesus borne in a manger in Jerusalem.
-It's also a symbol for the hope and goodwill of the Filipinos during Christmas season.
+A parol is a star-shaped Christmas lantern from the Philippines.
+It’s traditionally made of bamboo and colored paper.
+It symbolizes the Star of Bethlehem that guided the Three Kings to the baby Jesus born in a manger in Jerusalem.
+It’s also a symbol of hope and goodwill among Filipinos during Christmas.

 The history of the parol traces its beginnings to the time when the Philippines was under Spanish rule: